-I’ve always been on the outside of the hashtag #DinerEnBlanc.
+In previous years I had been on the outside of the hashtag #DinerEnBlanc.
 Usually sitting on my couch looking in on the fun from my iPhone checking out all the partygoers slaying their Summer White.
-But this summer I decided to attend Dîner En Blanc in Baltimore.
-This my first time attending the Dîner En Blanc event and also the first time my hometown (AYE Baltimore) hosted this legendary Parisian festivity.
-My biggest question was (and maybe yours too), “What do I bring to Dîner En Blanc”?
+But I decided to attend Dîner En Blanc in Baltimore.
+As my first time attending the Dîner En Blanc event my biggest question was (and maybe yours too), “What do I bring to Dîner En Blanc”?

 If you’re a Dîner En Blanc first timer here’s a little guide to help you have the best experience.

 If you have no idea what Dîner En Blanc is, allow me to catch you up a bit.